Principles for the management of Norges Bank’s foreign exchange reserves

 3 The purpose of the management of the Bank's foreign exchange reserves

-3.1 Foreign exchange reserves are to be available for use in foreign exchange market transactions or as part of the conduct of monetary policy with a view to promoting financial stability and to meet Norges Bank's international commitments.
+3.1 Foreign exchange reserves are to be sufficiently liquid to be available for use in foreign exchange market transactions or as part of the conduct of monetary policy with a view to promoting financial stability and to meet Norges Bank's international commitments.

 3.2 The aim of the management of foreign exchange reserves is the highest possible return within the risk limits outlined in Sections 4-9 below.